 The Dark Side of Coffee Production

 In the last year, the seed price for coffee has varied between $0.93 and $1.38 per pound.
-Organizations like Fair Trade provide a separate minimum price per pound, which is the buffer that protects farmers from dipping into poverty when the markets shift.
-Without Fair Trade (and sometimes even with Fair Trade), coffee farmers are living way below the poverty line and often are forced to vacate their land and migrate to new land or make a new life in the United States.
+Organizations like Fair Trade provide a separate minimum price per pound, providing a buffer that can protect farmers from dipping into poverty when the markets shift.
+Without Fair Trade (and sometimes even with Fair Trade), coffee farmers are living way below the poverty line and are often forced to vacate their farms and migrate to new land to make a living.

 Coffee and the Environment

 Traditional farming methods for growing coffee are pretty destructive to the environment.
-Coffee plants growing in a conventionally farmed area are sprayed with pesticides, herbicides, and fertilizers to grow properly as these practices are par to course for conventional farming.
-Not only do remnants of those chemicals end up in your cup, but the farmers applying those chemicals in developing countries are also susceptible to known health risks they cause.
+Coffee plants growing in a conventionally farmed area are sprayed with pesticides, herbicides, and fertilizers, practices par to course for conventional farming.
+Not only do remnants of those chemicals end up in your cup, but the farmers applying those chemicals in developing countries are also susceptible to known health risks these chemicals create.

 The land isn’t spared from destruction either.
-The overuse of industrial chemicals also harms the land and makes it difficult for the soil to retain moisture and maintain a healthy microbiome.
-These practices degrade the soil health on these farmlands, reducing the soil’s ability to sequester carbon, an essential component in the fight against climate change.
+The overuse of industrial chemicals also harms the land and makes it difficult for the soil to maintain a healthy microbiome.
+These practices degrade the soil health on these farmlands, reducing the soil’s ability to retain water and sequester carbon, an essential component in the fight against climate change.

-Although shade-grown coffee provides a unique agro-ecological environment for healthy coffee plants to grow, that is not the most common practice.
+Although shade-grown coffee—coffee grown beneath the canopy of existing trees—provides a unique agro-ecological environment for healthy coffee plants to grow, that is not the most common practice.
 Instead of growing in the shade, farmers resort to deforestation to make room for rows and rows of coffee plants.